-The number of entities affects the break-even point for interpreter development since the more entities that are to be considered the less likely any one individual will be able to manage these entities appropriately.
-Miller (1956) has shown that humans can process up to approximately 7 items of information at a time.
-This guideline of 7 can be helpful in exploring the break-even point for interpreter development.
-If there are more than 7 entities to be considered then the accidental complexity increases since the developer must manage the entities using some tool or device (e.g., a piece of paper, a database) external to the person.
+The number of entities affects the break-even point for interpreter development since the more entities that are to be considered the less likely any one individual will be able to manage these entities appropriately as outlined in the previous section.
+The guideline of 4 to 9 items that a human can process at one time can be helpful in exploring the break-even point for interpreter development.
+If there are more than 9 entities to be considered then the accidental complexity increases since the developer must manage the entities using some tool or device (e.g., a piece of paper, a database) external to the person.
 With this external management comes the possibility of introducing errors in the use of the management tool (e.g., incorrectly transcribing the entities from the developer's head to the tool).

 Likewise, this same analysis holds for the complexity of entities as determined by the number of fields or parameters.
-If an entity contains more than 7 fields then some external tool should be used to manage this complexity.
+If an entity contains more than 9 fields then some external tool should be used to manage this complexity.
 The use of a tool introduces accidental complexity (e.g., incorrectly transcribing the order, names, or types of the parameters).
 The same analysis can also be applied to the number of associations made between entities to determine that complexity as well as the number of times a configuration will need to be modified.

-If any one of these four areas exceeds the threshold of 7 then an interpreter might be warranted.
-If more than one of these areas exceeds the threshold (e.g., more than 7 entities with more than 7 associations between the entities) then the break-even point for an interpreter is lowered.
+If any one of these four areas exceeds the threshold of 9 then an interpreter is warranted.
+If more than one of these areas exceeds the threshold (e.g., more than 9 entities with more than 9 associations between the entities) then the break-even point for an interpreter is lowered.
 The exact determination for justifying interpreter development will vary according to the application but the guidelines presented can provide coarse-grained justification.